-- The LCD display shows instructions to prepare the vehicle for the KOEO Test. - Start and warm-up engine to normal operating temperature.
-Press the ENTER ⊕ button to continue. - Turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the KOEO test at this time, press the SYSTEM MENU (§) button. - 6.
+- The LCD display shows instructions to prepare the vehicle for the KOEO Test. - Turn ignition key OFF and wait for the on screen prompt.
+If you wish to exit the KOEO test at this time, press the SYSTEM MENU (s) button. - 6.
 Turn the ignition ON.
 DO NOT start the engine.
-If your vehicle is equipped with one of the following engine types, perform the added procedures described below: - For 4.9L engines with standard transmission: Press and hold the clutch until all codes are sent (steps 7 through 9).
+If your vehicle is equipped with one of the following engine types, perform the added procedures described below: - For 4.9L engines with standard transmission: Press and hold the clutch until all codes are sent (steps 7 through 9). - For 7.3L diesel engines: Press and hold accelerator until all codes are sent (steps 7 through 9).

-- For 7.3L diesel engines: Press and hold accelerator until all codes are sent (steps 7 through 9). - For 2.3L turbo engines with octane switch: Put switch in premium position. - 7.
-Press the ENTER $\Theta$ button to continue. - While codes are being retrieved, a "One moment please KOEO test is in progress..." message shows on the Diagnostic Tool's LCD display.
+For 2L turbo engines with octane switch: Put switch in premium position.

+- 7. Press the ENTER J button to continue. - While codes are being retrieved, a "One moment please KOEO test is in progress..." message shows on the Diagnostic Tool's LCD display.